Khaaz/Cross-Server-Bot/README.md

   - Support images.
   - Warn if a server supposed to be in the linked channels is not here anymore or if a webhook is falsy.
   - EnhancedMention - mention a user/role/channel in another guild easily by simply using `@name` or `#name`.
-  - ignore - Whether or not to ignore messages coming from that channel.
+  - ignore - Whether or not to ignore all messages coming from that channel.

 ## Setup
 Clone this repository.